 3. Track Your Online Activity

-Since your IP is unique to your device, employers may use it to trace your digital footprints while you’re at work.
+Since your IP is unique to your device, employers may use it to trace your digital footprint while you’re at work.
 Employee tracking isn’t illegal, but it’s an invasion of employees’ privacy.

 Regardless, some employers are hell-bent on flushing out lazy employees who use the workplace network for social media, online gaming or shopping.
 In most cases, employee tracking can only happen when you’re connected to the work network.